 Artists: Alwin Reamillo, Danielle Madrid, Leslie DeChavez, Martin DeMesa, Sidney Valdez, Tanya Villanueva, Timmy Harn, Tekla Temoria, Ralph Barrientos

 This program of shorts, selected by the community open call process of Lost Frames Collective offers artist’s recent works and perspectives.

-Remaining anonymous for reasons of safety, this story by an unnamed artist unfolds as a spectral life of palpable fear lived under a militarized state.
-Drawn from lived experience, both remembered and imagined, the narrator’s dark account draws a picture of the atmosphere created by the extreme force that state-sanctioned violence exerts on the lived realities of Filipino citizens.
+Remaining anonymous for reasons of safety, this story contribution by an unnamed artist looks at the spectral life lives under a militarized state.
+Pulling from live experiences, both remembered and imagined, the narrative is a dark account of the extreme force that state-sanctioned terror exerts on the minds and lived realities of its citizens.

 Pacific Crossings: Triangulations